 My first guess was that the AirPort card was at fault which would not have been a huge deal for being rather easily replaceable.
 I saw no reason why it should break, but surely failures of this part are not unheard of.
 It turned out however, that the card was fine, it was the antenna cables which were the problem.

 The unibody MBPs are made of aluminum, meaning you will not get a signal if you stick your receiver into it.
-This is why from the AirPort card (which in my model is in the lower case beneath the power button; this is not the case for all models), 3 antennas (perhaps for the different standards b, g and n supported by the machine) vanish in the black clutch cover between display and body.
+This is why from the AirPort card (which in my model is in the lower case beneath the power button; this is not the case for all models), 3 antennas (perhaps for wifi and bluetooth and … what else?) vanish in the black clutch cover between display and body.
 This thing, being made of plastic, allows the antennas to pick up signals.

 The MacBook is packed densely and the antenna cables alongside the webcam cable are routed along one of the hinges.
 Due to something only little short of a design error, the cables get stretched and torn whenever you open or close the lid.
 Ideally, the cables would be in the centre of rotation, but they aren’t really (well, because the hinges are in the way).
 Seeing that, it didn’t surprise me to see the whole set of antennas severely torn and frayed.
 The connection was all but severed, the antenna parts in the clutch almost useless for lack of connection with the airport card.